uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/05_Statistics.md

 ## Statistical Learning Theory

-Helps understand performance when we observe only the training set, through assumptions about training and test sets
+Helps understand performance when we observe only the training set, through assumptions about the dataset

-- i.i.d
+- Train & live data must have identical statistical properties
 	- Training & test data arise from same process
 	- Observations in each data set are independent
 	- Training set and testing set are identically distributed
+	- Techniques
+		- Adversarial validation
+		- Anomaly detection
+		- Data distributions
+			- KL divergence
+			- Jensen-Shannon
+			- Kolmogorov-Smirnov test
+			- Population Stability Index
+- i.i.d
+	- every observation is independent & identically distributed
 - $X$ values are fixed in repeated sampling
 - No specification bias
    - We need to use the correct functional form, which is theoretically consistent
 - No Unbiasedness
    - Independent vars should not be correlated with each other
    - If |correlation| > 0.5 between 2 independent vars, then we drop one of the variables
 - High DOF
    - Degree of freedom $= n - k$, where
      - $n =$ number of observations
      - $k =$ no of independent variables
    - DOF $\to$ 0 leads to overfitting
 - High coefficient of variation in $X$
    - We need more variation in values of $X$
    - Indian stock market is very volatile.
 But not in UAE; so it's hard to use it an independent var.
 Similarly, we cant use exchange rate in UAE as a regressor, as it is fixed to US dollars
+- Groups are identical
+	- if groups are different add indicator and interaction terms
 - No variable interaction
 	- Variable interaction: effect of $x_i$ on $y$ depends on $x_j$
 	- Solution: add interaction terms
 - No collinearity
 - No [multicollinearity](#multicollinearity)
 - Homoskedasticity
    - Constant variance
    - $\sigma^2 (y_i|x_i) = \text{constant}$ should be same $\forall i$
+   - Check with
+	   - Numerical
+		   - rolling statistics (average, std)
+	   - Graphical
+		   - box plot with $x$ axis as $x_j$ and $y$ axis as $y$
+		   - ridge plot with $y$ axis as $x_j$ and $x$ axis as $y$
+		   - histogram with $x$ axis as $y$ and facet as $x_j$
    - [Causes of Heteroskedascity](#Causes-of-Heteroskedascity)
 - There is no measurement error $\delta_i$ in $X$ or $Y$
    - $X_\text{measured} = X_\text{true}$
    - $y_\text{measured} = y_\text{true}$
    - $E(\delta_i)=0$
    - $\text{var}(\delta_i | x_i) = \sigma^2 (\delta_i|x_i) = \text{constant}$ should be same $\forall i$
    - $\text{Cov}(\delta_i, x_i) = 0, \text{Cov}(\delta_i, u_i) = 0$

-   If there is measurement error, we need to perform [correction](#Errors-in-Measurement Correction)
+	   - If there is measurement error, we need to perform [correction](#Errors-in-Measurement Correction)
+- Stationarity
+	- The statistical properties of the variables are bounded and remain constant over time
+	- This applies to both inputs and output variables
+- There is no autocorrelation
 	- If there exists autocorrelation in time series, then we have to incorporate the lagged value of the dependent var as an explanatory var of itself
 - For the Variance of distribution of potential outcomes, the range of distribution stays same over time
    - $\sigma^2 (x) = \sigma^2(x-\bar x)$:   else, the variable is **volatile**; hard to predict; **we cannot use OLS** and hence have to use weighted regression
    - if variance decreases, value of $y$ is more reliable as training data
    - if variance increases, value of $y$ is less reliable as training data
      - We use volatility modelling (calculating variance) to predict the pattern in variance

-But rarely used in practice with deep learning, as

-- bounds are loose
-- difficult to determine capacity of deep learning algorithms
+### Adversarial Validation

+Create a new feature in the dataset as “Set”, which signifies if the data belongs to training/test set

+Train a classifier to predict which set

+ROC-AUC signifies how accurately the classifier can distinguish between the sets.
+Higher values $\ge 0.8$ imply that Train & Test data **not** from same distribution.

 ## Input Error